LeeWannacott/DataCamp-Projects/README.md

 .
 Solutions to projects are not provided by DataCamp.

 # 1Py&R. Dr. Semmelweis and the Discovery of Handwashing
-Looks into the effect the introduction of handwashing by doctors had on the proportion of deaths at Viennese clinic.
+Looks into the effect the introduction of handwashing by doctors had on the proportion of deaths at a Viennese clinic.

 # 2R.
 Phyllotaxis Draw Flowers Using Mathematics
 Explores drawing flowers, using mathematics such as the golden ratio; within the statistical package R.